Documentation

 • Database name: Name of the database to query.
 Uses the database setting from the influxctl connection profile or the --database command flag.

-• SQL query: SQL query with the SHOW TABLES statement.
+• SQL query: SQL query with the SHOW TABLES statement or InfluxQL query with the SHOW MEASUREMENTS statement.

 influxctl query \